 Wishing all of you a very Merry Christmas and a wonderful 2013.

 I watched Loving Miss Hatto on BBC 1 with great interest last night.
-The drama was written by Victoria Wood and inspired by the story of Joyce Hatto; the now infamous concert pianist whose husband apparently masterminded many of her later recordings by using those of other artists.
-Whilst the play was beautifully written and no doubt fairly accurate, the overriding sense of disappointment and shame left me rather depressed.
+The drama was written by Victoria Wood and inspired by the story of Joyce Hatto; the infamous concert pianist whose husband apparently masterminded many of her later recordings by using those of other artists.
+Whilst the play was beautifully written and no doubt fairly accurate, the overriding feeling was one of disappointment.

 Joyce Hatto appears to have started out in the profession in the same way as many pianists; she was a promising young player giving lots of concerts, some of them in noted concert halls including the Wigmore Hall.
 She worked as an orchestral rehearsal pianist and made some early recordings including Sir Arnold Bax’s Symphonic Variations conducted by Vernon Handley with the Guildford Philharmonic Orchestra.